 Hey all!
-Saturday Micah and I ventured out to Salida, and more particularly the Sawatch Range to take a look at Mt.
+Saturday, I ventured out to Salida, and more particularly the Sawatch Range to take a look at Mt.
 Shavano!

-It’s a class two 14er, and we took the east route from the Shavano / Tabeguache trailhead.
+It’s a class two 14er, and I took the east route from the Shavano / Tabeguache trailhead.
 This meant about 9miles round trip with over 4K feet in gains!

 Well, from the get-go we faced challenges.
 I woke up in a not great mood- my camelback water carrier thingy (not actual camelback brand FYI) had leaked thru my pack overnight soaking everything.
 I broke a Mason jar and definitely didn’t eat enough sugar.
 Basically I was a big ole grouch.